Microsoft wins ImageNet 2015 through feedforward LSTM without gates

 Microsoft Research dominated the ImageNet 2015 contest with a very deep neural network of 150 layers [1].
 Congrats to Kaiming He & Xiangyu Zhang & Shaoqing Ren & Jian Sun on the great results [2]!

-This is the basic ingredient required to overcome the fundamental deep learning problem of vanishing or exploding gradients.
-The authors mention it [1], but do not mention my very first student Sepp Hochreiter (now professor) who identified and analyzed it in 1991, years before anybody else did [6].
+The residual connections in the 1997 LSTM [3] or the initialized 2000 LSTM [5] or the initialized Highway Net (May 2015) [4] or the ResNet (Dec 2015) [1] are the basic ingredient required to overcome the fundamental deep learning problem of vanishing or exploding gradients.
+The ResNet authors mention it [1], but do not mention my very first student Sepp Hochreiter (now professor) who identified and analyzed and solved it in 1991, years before anybody else did [6].

-Apart from the quibbles above, I liked the paper [1] a lot.
+Apart from the quibbles above, I liked the paper [1].
 LSTM concepts keep invading CNN territory [e.g., 7a-e], also through GPU-friendly multi-dimensional LSTMs [8].

 References